GirdharGopalGG/GirdharGopalGG/README.md

 ## Hi there, I'm Girdhar👋
 - 🌱 I’m learning about scaling backend
-- 💬 Tell me about anything, I'm a great at listening
+- 💬 Tell me about anything, I'm great at listening
 - ⚡ Fun fact: I like to play chess even when I lose ♟️